kube-HPC/hkube/README.md

  - **Raw** -  Ad-hoc pipeline running
  - **Stored** - storing the pipeline descriptor for next running

-For running our pipeline as raw we will use ``hkubectl pipeline exec raw --f numbers.yml``
+For running our pipeline as raw we will use ``hkubectl exec raw --f numbers.yml``

 To store the pipeline we will have to create two different steps:
 	1. ``hkubectl pipeline store --f numbers.yml`` for storing the pipeline
-	2. ``hkubectl pipeline exec stored numbers --f flowInput.yaml``
+	2. ``hkubectl exec stored numbers --f flowInput.yaml``

 ```yaml
 flowInput: